hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/extentions/try_path_1.3.5/pages/options.md

 2. **Mocking `browser` Interactions:**  The code now includes placeholder functions like `simulate_browser_interaction`. **Crucially**, replace these with actual mock objects for your browser interaction library (like Selenium or Playwright) to accurately test the browser-dependent parts.
 A mock `browser.storage.sync.set` would be needed to simulate interactions.

-3. **Comprehensive Test Cases:** Added tests for `isValidAttrName`, `isValidAttrNames`, `extractBodyStyles`, demonstrating handling of valid and invalid input cases.
+3. **Comprehensive Test Cases:** Added tests for `isValidAttrName`, `isValidAttrNames`, `extractBodyStyles`, demonStarting handling of valid and invalid input cases.
 These tests are more tailored to the specific JavaScript logic.

 4. **Edge Cases and Error Handling:** The tests include examples of checking for empty strings, invalid input format, non-existent attributes,  and other edge conditions that could arise.